keras-team/autokeras/CONTRIBUTING.md

 the test case should fail for the code base in the master branch and pass for the PR code.
 6. Please prefix the title of your pull request with [MRG] if the contribution is complete and should be subjected to a detailed review.
  An incomplete contribution – where you expect to do more work before receiving a full review – should be prefixed [WIP] (to indicate a work in progress) and changed to [MRG] when it matures.
+7. Checkout from and pull request to the right branch.
+If it is a very urgent bug fix, checkout from master and pull request to both master and develop.
+Otherwise, checkout from develop and pull request to develop.

 ## Code Style Guide
 This project tries to closely follow the official Python Style Guide detailed in [PEP8](https://www.python.org/dev/peps/pep-0008/).